LJeanParrish/Tableau_Challenge/README.md

-# Tableau Homework - Citi Bike Analytics
+# Citi Bike Analytics

-### Before You Begin

-* This assignment will be saved to your Tableau Public account rather than GitHub.

-* If you haven't already, be sure to create a Tableau Public account [here](https://public.tableau.com/s/).

-* The free tier of Tableau only lets you save to their public server.
-This means that each time you save your file it will be uploaded to your Tableau Public profile.

-* You are able to load and continue working on the same workbook.

-* When you are finished with your assignment, you will turn in the URL to your Tableau Public workbook along with any additional files used for your analysis.

 ## Background

 ![Citi-Bikes](Images/citi-bike-station-bikes.jpg)

-Congratulations on your new job!
-As the new lead analyst for the [New York Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike) Program, you are now responsible for overseeing the largest bike sharing program in the United States.
-In your new role, you will be expected to generate regular reports for city officials looking to publicize and improve the city program.

-Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
-Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.
+Since 2013, the Citi Bike Program implemented a robust infrastructure for collecting data on the program's utilization.
+The Citi Bike team collects data each month, organizes it, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

-However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
-City officials have a number of questions on the program, so your first task on the job is to build a set of data reports to provide the answers.
+In this project, I combined the monthly data from the period of June 2019 - February 2020.
+This period was selected because it was suffciently recent to capture trends but was outside of the Covid-19 pandemic period.
+It is therfore assumed that this period covers more normalized usage.

+Additionally, the period covers a sufficiently large period to capture seasonal trends from hot weather, to mild, to cold.

-## Task
+## Objective

-**Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.**
+**My objective for this project was to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.**

-**Design 2-5 visualizations for each discovered phenomena (4-10 total).
-You may work with a timespan of your choosing.
-Optionally, you may merge multiple datasets from different periods.**
+**Next I design 4 visualizations for each discovered phenomena (8 total).**

 **The following are some questions you may wish to tackle.
 Do not limit yourself to these questions; they are suggestions for a starting point.
 Be creative!**